hermitpopcorn/advent-of-code-2023/README.md

 Another breather day, I think.

 Thankfully, how to solve the difference is spelled out in the problem.
 As simple as it is, I might have not thought of doing this "difference matrix" to calculate the next or the pervious value had they not mentioned it.
 I know that this is a basic, school-taught way of doing arithmetic/geometric sequence, but my dumbass would've struggled to remember how to do it anyway.
 There's always Google, though.

+## Day 10

+**I'm stumped.**

+I can NOT figure out how to solve part 2.
+I just can't.
+It's easy to visualize the pipe grid, but to separate which one's enclosed or not...
+I just don't know how to describe that in code.

+Since I don't know how to proceed at all, I'll have to skip and promise to come back at another time.